Assisting classroom teachers in primary and secondary schools and delivering language tutoring sessions and workshops.

 Continuing your volunteering placement in term three is optional

-The ability to speak a foreign language (mostly French and Spanish, sometimes German) to a high standard; A Level or other equivalent level or above, although we will also consider volunteers with GCSE level.
+The ability to speak a foreign language (mostly French and Spanish and some opportunities for Mandarin and Japanese) to a high standard; A Level or other equivalent level or above, although we will also consider volunteers with GCSE level.

 All volunteers will be required to:

 - Complete an Enhanced criminal background check from the Disclosure and Barring Service (DBS)